TortoisesSAO/CodesDevice/README.md

 # Example of Tasks Behaivour

-#### Interaction Between `printuf` and `task_uart0_printu_print` Tasks

-In complex software systems, tasks often need to communicate and synchronize their actions to achieve coordinated behaviour.
-Let's explore the interaction between two tasks, `printuf` and `task_uart0_printu_print`, in the context of printing and UART communication.

-##### Task Descriptions

-- **printuf Function**: The `printuf` function handles formatted printing, acquiring a semaphore to add data to the print queue.
-It formats the input string, appends it to the queue if space is available, and signals the `task_uart0_printu_print` task to print.

-- **task_uart0_printu_print Function**: The `task_uart0_printu_print` task waits for a semaphore indicating data availability in the print queue.
-When data is present, it extracts and sends the data over UART, ensuring synchronization with UART access.

 #### GPS Data Acquisition Task

 The provided code snippet represents a GPS data acquisition task designed to run within an RTOS environment.
 This task is responsible for interfacing with a GPS module, parsing incoming GPS data, and storing the acquired information in memory.
 The task demonstrates a comprehensive flow that encompasses GPS module interaction, data parsing, storage management, and interaction with other parts of the system.